 Wellbeing and Enrichment — The Avon Centre, IT Hub, Games Room and Snack Attack Shack

 The Avon Centre is the focal point for students during the day and evening.
-There are snack machines, Wi-Fi, foosball, table tennis, large projection screen and pool tables.
+There is Wi-Fi, a pool table, foosball, table tennis, large projection screen and darts.
 There is also a multi-use lounge for residential students to use during the day and evenings.
-The Snack Attack Shack is central to student social life.
-All students are encouraged to use the snack area, and this is open evenings Mon – Fri 19:00 – 01:00 and weekends from 10:00 – 01:00.
+The Snack Bar is central to student social life.
+All students are encouraged to use the snack area, and this is open evenings Mon – Fri from 7pm and weekends from 10am.

-The Accommodation Team organise social events and enrichment activities in the evenings and weekend.
-Twice a week there is a trip to local supermarkets including Aldi, Lidl, B&M Bargains and Sainsburys as well as trips to local eateries like MacDonald’s, Burger King and Greggs at the local motorway services.
+The Accommodation Team organise social events and enrichment activities in the evenings.
+Twice a week there is a trip to local supermarkets including Aldi, Lidl, B&M Bargains and Sainsburys.

-A gym is available to all residential students Monday — Friday, on request.
+A gym is available to all residential students that have completed a gym induction Monday — Friday, on request.
 Times can be arranged with a member of the Accommodation Team.
 Residents must be supervised in the gym at all times.
-The sports hall is located next to the gym and is used for a variety of sports activities in the evenings and weekends
+The sports hall is located next to the gym and is used for a variety of sports activities in the evenings.

 Wellbeing and Support: